z0al/dep/README.md

 > built with [probot](https://github.com/probot/probot) framework

-A Github App help managing pull request dependencies.
+A Github App that helps managing pull request dependencies.
 That App works similar to typical CI services ( e.g [Travis](https://travis-ci.org)) but instead of running a test suite, It will check whether a pull request dependencies are resolved.

 A dependency can be either an issue or another pull request.
 A dependency is considered resolved if its state has changed to `closed`.